Celebrating 10 Years of Magic Moments at woom

 - Founded in 2013 by Christian Bezdeka and Marcus Ihlenfeld in a garage in Vienna.

-- woom has revolutionized children's bikes and set new standards.
+- woom has revolutionised children's bikes and set new standards.

 - woom bikes are superlight and ergonomic, have won multiple awards, and are equipped with numerous features to enhance safety.